mysociety/alaveteli/doc/INSTALL.md

 document, though we describe an example configuration for Exim in `INSTALL-exim4.md`.

+Note that in development mode, mail is handled by default by mailcatcher so that you can see the mails in a browser - see http://mailcatcher.me/ for more details.

 ## Minimal

 If you just want to get the tests to pass, you will at a minimum need